 Russia, Kazakhstan ready to resume oil swap with Iran

-The Hague International Court of Justice fined Naftiran Intertrade Company (NICO) of Iran $5.5 million due to stopping the swap of oil with its international partners.
-NICO is a subsidiary of the National Iranian Oil Company and was tasked with crude oil swap operations.
-Under oil swap agreements, which started in 1997 and were in place for over 12 years, Iran received crude oil of Azerbaijan, Kazakhstan and Turkmenistan in the Neka port and delivered an equal volume to the clients of the same countries in Persian Gulf.
+Under oil swap agreements, which started in 1997 and were in place for over 12 years, Iran received the crude oil of Azerbaijan, Kazakhstan and Turkmenistan in its northern port of Neka on the Caspian coast and delivered an equal volume to the clients of the same countries in Persian Gulf.
+Tehran would receive a transit fee from Caspian states over this.
+The overall revenue obtained by Iran from 1997 to 2009 has been estimated at about $880 million.